ycpcs/cs335-spring2025/labs/setupv7.md

 to match the high resolution.
 As results, your VM will be very small on your screen.
 To make it bigger, adjust the `Scale Factor` in this setting.

+**Note 3**: I'm experiencing mixed results with 3D acceleration, so if you're having issues, try disabling it.

 #### Step 5.d: Network

 <!-- Go to the `Network` category, and select the `Adapter 1` tab.
 We will